 There are many legal aspects involved that may include dealing with the energy company, investors, coordinating the real estate, government approvals, surveys, title policies and legal opinion letters.
 We take care of all the legal areas that come with starting this venture.

 Condemnation is a process in which the government or other entities with condemnation authority desires a portion of your land for a public use.
 The condemning authority however, must pay you market value for your property.
-Pettitt & Kimball, PLLC can assist you with this process as soon as you receive a condemnation request.
+The Pettitt Firm can assist you with this process as soon as you receive a condemnation request.

 According to Texas law, you are entitled to fair market value for the land.
 The condemning authority provides an assessment and makes you an offer.
 You are entitled to have a private assessment done and can turn down the government’s offer.
-Pettitt & Kimball, PLLC can guide you through this process with its large source of appraisers and experts on land valuation.
+The Pettitt Firm can guide you through this process with its large source of appraisers and experts on land valuation.